Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 Status: Discontinued 1992, Reintroduced 2024

-The Spyder was primarily developed for Fender, for their HM Series Superstrats built between 1988 and 1992.
+The Spyder was primarily developed for Fender's HM Series Superstrats built between 1988 and 1992.
 Peavey and B.C Rich were also prominent users.
 Peavey and B.C Rich made left handed guitars, Fender did not.

 The 1988–1991 lefty Peavey Tracer came standard with the Spyder tremolo.
 More examples include this 1987 USA Custom Shop lefty Warlock, this 1987 USA Custom Shop lefty B.C Rich ST-III, and this left-handed B.C Rich ST-III from the same era.

 Update 2024.
-After an absence of 32 years Gary Kahler has just re-released the Spyder and Steeler with modifications, marketed as the "2700 Series fulcrum tremolo."
-The Spyders are being assembled from new old stock parts and the Steeler has some updates.
-(There are no leftover left-handed Spyders.)
-The Kahler Auto Latch is offered again on the Spyder, which allows one to switch the tremolo from floating to fixed via the tremolo arm.
-As these are so new, it remains to be seen if provisions for lefties have been thought of yet.
+After an absence of 32 years Gary Kahler re-released the Spyder as part of his new 2700 Series fulcrum tremolos.
+The Spyders are being assembled from new old stock parts and will be sold until all are gone.
+The Kahler Auto Latch is offered again on the Spyder.

 NOTE: With the exception of the 1983 catalog, Fernandes catalogs never pictured left-handed models.